gedji/autodeploy/SOLUTION.md

 ### 4. Deployment Orchestration
 - Complete pipeline from instruction to deployed infrastructure
-- Containerized Terraform execution for consistency
+- Support for both local Python and containerized execution
 - LocalStack integration for safe local testing

 ## 🌍 Cross-Platform Compatibility

 **Works on any OS because:**
-- All dependencies run in Docker containers
+- **Local Python**: Native execution on Windows, macOS, and Linux
-- No local environment configuration required
+- **Docker option**: Containerized execution for consistent behavior
-- Consistent behavior across platforms
+- **No local dependencies**: All requirements managed via pip or Docker
-- Simple setup with just Docker + API key
+- **Simple setup**: Just Python + API key or Docker + API key

 ## 🔒 Production Features